ansys/pyansys-dev-guide/doc/source/guidelines/logging.rst

         def __init__(self, internal_app_messenger, log_destination, level=logging.INFO):
             logging.Handler.__init__(self, level)
-            # destination is used if your internal message manager
+            # destination is used if when the internal message manager
             # is made of several different logs.
 Otherwise it is not relevant.
             self.destination = log_destination
             self.messenger = internal_app_messenger